Enson Kwok

-Enson Kwok Shung Ngai (郭祟毅; born 11 November 1999) is an Australian-born Hong Kong professional footballer who currently plays as a defender for Serbian First League club Mačva Šabac.
+Enson Kwok Shung Ngai (郭祟毅; born 11 November 1999) is an Australian professional soccer player who plays as a right back.

 Club career

 As a youth player, Kwok joined the youth academy of English side Boreham Wood.

-In July 2021, he signed for Serbian First League club Timok.
+In July 2021, Kwok signed for Serbian First League club Timok.
 On 27 November 2021, he debuted for the club during a 2–0 win over Budućnost (Dobanovci).

-On 6 July 2022, he signed for another Serbian First League club Mačva Šabac.
+On 6 July 2022, Kwok signed for another Serbian First League club Mačva Šabac.

+On 28 August 2023, Kwok returned to Hong Kong and signed for Eastern.

 International career

 Kwok is eligible to represent Hong Kong internationally and Australia internationally, having been born there.